BenChampion/realworldocaml-book/book/garbage-collector/README.md

 #### What Values Can Be Finalized?

 Various values cannot have finalizers attached since they aren't heap-allocated.
+Core provides a `Heap_block` module that dynamically checks if a given value is suitable for finalizing.
 Some examples of values that are not heap-allocated are integers, constant constructors, Booleans, the empty array, the empty list, and the unit value.
 The exact list of what is heap-allocated or not is implementation-dependent, which is why Core provides the `Heap_block` module to explicitly check before attaching the finalizer.

 Some constant values can be heap-allocated but never deallocated during the lifetime of the program, for example, a list of integer constants.